maromei/addnotespace/README.md

 ## CLI

 It is possible to use the tools features via a command line interface.
-In linux the standard `addnotespace` binary can be used.
-However, due to some limitations with the building framework, windows users need to used `cli.exe` binary.
+On linux the `addnotespace` binary can be used.
+However, due to some limitations with the building framework, windows users need to use `cli.exe` binary.

 ### CLI options